 Wisconsin

-The Wisconsin Department of Safety and Professional Services (DSPS) — Trades Credentialing Division requires individuals to complete an approved apprenticeship program and demonstrate a specified number of hours of classroom education and work experience.
+Licensing requirements: The Trades Credentialing Division requires individuals to complete an approved apprenticeship program and demonstrate four to five years of classroom education and work experience.
 With additional experience, Wisconsin offers a master plumber license.
-To own a plumbing business in Wisconsin, you'll also need to obtain a dwelling contractor certification.
+To own a plumbing business in Wisconsin, you’ll also need to obtain a dwelling contractor certification.

 View the full Wisconsin Plumbing License Requirements.